Jabulani-N/atlas-gan/dcgan/README.md

   * `original_sizes` is a numpy.ndarray containing the original sizes, just in case.
   * `pimage_sizes`: tuple containing the uniform preprocessed height and width of the images.
     * essentially a tuple of the inputs, if they were provided.
 Otherwise `(48,48)`

+# Classes

+`class Generator():`
+    `def __init__(self, input_shape):`

+The generator class works very similarly to the example provided by [Luis Serrano](https://www.youtube.com/watch?v=8L11aMN5KY8)'s tutorial, but with the added ability to set an input shape.

+This input shape can be the `pimage_sizes` tuple returned by the preproccessor, and will set what shape of image the generator creates.